kingdollaworld-sketch/datasploit/docs/Writing_Modules.md

 There is also another important variable in the script towards the top named `ENABLED`.
 By default, even in the template ENABLED is set to True.
 This variable can be used like a switch to control whether the script gets picked up for execution when running using either the parent datasploit.py script or either one of the Osint.py scripts.

 Once you are done with modifying the template.py file and finalizing your code, you need to simply rename the file using the predefined format, i.e., the module prefix then an underscore and then the script name.
 For example, writing a new script for the domain module, the file needs to be renamed as `domain_scriptname.py`.
-Once this is done, the script will get automatically picked by datasploit.py or domainOsint.py.
+Once this is done, the script will get automatically picked up by `datasploit.py`.

 ### Adding a new module to dataSploit